Preventive Maintenance Program

 Figure 1: Incentive Payment Schedule

-Consistently maintained, energy-efficient HVAC units that are more reliable, save energy and money, and improve the indoor air quality and comfort of the building.
+Consistently maintained, energy-efficient HVAC units that are more reliable, save energy and money, and improve the indoor air quality and comfort of the tenants, investors, landlords, and homeowners.